Introduction

 The steps shown below should also work on a "normal" Raspberry Pi 4.

-After switching on the Pi 4, call up the configuration menu.
+After switching on the Pi 4, open the configuration menu.

 sudo raspi-config

-- Then enter development sources in /etc/apt/sources.list.
-To do so, add the following line:
+- Then add development sources to /etc/apt/sources.list.
+To do this, add the following line:

 deb-src http://raspbian.raspberrypi.org/raspbian/ buster main contrib non-free rpi

-- Then bring the system up to date using the following commands:
+- Then update the system with the following commands:

 sudo apt-get update